Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Method

 \section{Method}

 We consider a generic dataset $\cN$ of $N$ elements $x \in \cX^\cN$ with ground truth classes $z \in \cK^\cN$.
-We assume that the cost matrix $D\in \bR_+^{K\times K}$ is symmetric, \ie misclassifying class $k$ for class $l$ or the contrary has the same cost.
-We also assume that $D$ respects the triangle inequality and thus that $(\cK, D)$ defines a finite metric space.
-Cost matrices which do not respect these two conditions are out of the scope of this paper.
-We denote by $\Omega$ the \emph{embedding space} which, when equipped with the distance function $d:\Omega\times\Omega \mapsto \mathbb{R}_+$, forms a metric space as well.
+The classes $\cK$ are organized along a tree-shape hierarchical structure, allowing us to define a cost matrix $D$ by considering the shortest path between nodes.
+The matrix thus defined is symmetric, with a zero diagonal, strictly positive elsewhere, and respects the triangle inequality: $D[k,l] + D[l,m] \geq D[k,m]$ for all $k,l,m$ in $\cK$.
+In other words, $D$ defines a finite metric.
+We denote by $\Omega$ an \emph{embedding space} which, when equipped with the distance function $d:\Omega\times\Omega \mapsto \mathbb{R}_+$, forms a continuous metric space.